vmware-archive/app-manage/puppet/README.md

-# IMPORTANT NOTICE

-**TODO: Remove this before public release**

-This github repository contains code which is currently in development.
-Please do not distribute to customers, PoCs, or other 3rd parties.
-The code contained in this repo is subject to breakage.

 # Pivotal/vFabric Puppet Modules

 These modules are provided to simplify the installation of vFabric/Pivotal products.
 They may be used together or separately.
 Tested with puppet 3.x.